 Other Research Options at Northwestern

 There are several other ways of getting involved with research throughout the University.
 One is with Northwestern'sInstitute for Policy Research(IPR), which has opportunities to work on faculty projects during the summer.
 Some students also find research work withKellogg faculty.
-And there are funding resources and guidance to conduct research both in the summer and academic year through theOffice of Undergraduate Research.
+There are funding resources and guidance on conducting research both in the summer and academic year through theOffice of Undergraduate Research.